ByronPeregrim/ByronPeregrim/README.md

 - 👋 Hi, I’m @ByronPeregrim
-- 👀 I’m interested in learning.
+- 👀 I’m interested in learning as much as I can.
-- 🌱 I’m currently learning as much as I can.
+- 🌱 I’m currently a student.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an internship!
 - 📫 How to reach me: byronperegrim@gmail.com

 <!---